mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.0-Release-Notes.md

 ### User data cache

+The user data cache stores the cached credentials that are used by some router modules.
+In 2.1.0, the authenticator modules are responsible for the persisting of the user data cache.
+Currently, only the MySQLAuth module implements user data caching.

 The user data loaded from the backend databases is now stored on a per listener basis instead of a per service basis.
 In earlier versions, each service had its own cache directory in `/var/cache/maxscale`.
 This directory contains cached user